-The work plan of a Twinning project needs to be prepared and agreed in detail before the twinning project is launched, in order to provide objective grounds for the funding requested.
+The work plan of a Twinning project needs to be prepared and agreed with sufficient detail before the starting of the Twinning project, in order to provide objective grounds for the funding requested.
 However, in practice, with many different activities taking place, a Twinning project is subject to all sorts of unforeseen events and may need to be adjusted in the course of implementation.
 A certain degree of flexibility is therefore necessary.
-Although there should be no change to the mandatory results defined in the work plan the means of achieving these may be adapted to circumstances.
+Although there should be no change to the mandatory results defined in the work plan, the means of achieving these may be adapted to circumstances.